 Change management practitioners, in turn, play an important role in enabling and supporting change sponsors in their sponsorship role.
-When change management teams support sponsors effectively, they become a vital partner to executives in the achievement of successful change outcomes.
+When change management teams effectively support sponsors, they become a vital partner to executives in the achievement of successful change outcomes.
 Below is a selection of research findings on best practices for engaging executives and senior leaders in their role as change sponsors and helping them understand what activities great change sponsors perform.

 Research participants identified five tactics for change managers to use to help leaders create active and visible sponsorship:

 The most effective tactic reported by participants for creating active and visible sponsorship was assisting with action plans, scheduling activities and preparing materials for the primary sponsor.
 Efforts by the change management team included: developing a sponsor roadmap or action plan; involving the sponsor in hands-on work to show visible support; drafting sponsor communications (e.g., newsletters, emails); preparing talking points; scheduling or inviting the sponsor to meetings; and creating opportunities for the sponsor to be active and visible (e.g., town halls, roadshows, staff meetings and walk-arounds).